nguyennhianhtri/nguyennhianhtri.github.io/aboutme.md

 ---
 layout: page
 title: About Me
-subtitle: What you think, you become.
+subtitle: "What you think, you become.
 What you feel, you attract.
-What you imagine, you create.
+What you imagine, you create."
 ---

 Hey there!
 Thanks for stepping into my world.